Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students

 \subsection{Effects of Merit and Efficiency on Redistribution}

 We estimate linear models of the form:

-where $\text{Gini}_{ip}$ is the Gini coefficient of the final earnings allocation in worker pair $p$ implemented by spectator $i$, $\text{Performance}_{p}$ and $\text{EfficiencyCost}_{p}$ are indicators that equal one if pair $p$ competed in the performance or efficiency cost treatments and zero if they competed in the luck treatment. $\beta_0$ measures the average Gini when worker earnings are randomly assigned and there is no redistribution cost. $\beta_1$ measures the causal impact of assigning worker earnings based on performance (relative to assigning their earnings at random) on implemented inequality. $\beta_2$ measures the effect on the Gini of introducing an efficiency cost on the Gini.\footnote{While $\beta_2$ represents the effect of switching $\text{EfficiencyCost}_{p}$ from 0 to 1, we can derive the implied arc elasticity with respect to the efficiency cost $c$.
-With $c = 0$ in the no-cost condition and $c = 0.5$ in the efficiency cost condition, the elasticity is approximately $\epsilon \approx (\beta_2/\bar{G}) / ((\Delta c)/\bar{c})$, where $\bar{G}$ is the mean Gini coefficient and $\bar{c} = 0.25$ is the midpoint of the two cost levels.}
+where $\text{Gini}_{ip}$ is the Gini coefficient of the final earnings allocation in worker pair $p$ implemented by spectator $i$, $\text{Performance}_{p}$ and $\text{EfficiencyCost}_{p}$ are indicators that equal one if pair $p$ competed in the performance or efficiency cost treatments and zero if they competed in the luck treatment. $\beta_0$ measures the average Gini when worker earnings are randomly assigned and there is no redistribution cost. $\beta_1$ measures the causal impact of assigning worker earnings based on performance on implemented inequality. $\beta_2$ measures the effect of introducing an efficiency cost on the Gini.\footnote{While $\beta_2$ represents the effect of switching $\text{EfficiencyCost}_{p}$ from 0 to 1, we can derive the implied arc elasticity with respect to the efficiency cost $c$.
+With $c = 0$ in the no-cost condition and $c = 0.5$ in the efficiency cost condition, the arc elasticity is approximately $\epsilon \approx (\beta_2/\bar{G}) / (\Delta c/\bar{c})$, where $\bar{G}$ is the mean Gini coefficient, $\Delta c = 0.5$, and $\bar{c} = 0.25$ is the midpoint of the two cost levels.}

 Table~\ref{tab:gini} presents regression estimates of equation \eqref{eq:gini}.
 Columns 1 and 2 use all redistributive decisions from spectators, with column 1 including no controls (thus, identification is based on both between- and within-subject variation) and column 2 including spectator fixed effects (identification based on within-subject variation).
-Columns 3 and 4 use only spectators' first decisions (identification based on between-subject variation), though the order in which treatments were presented has little significant impact on redistributive choices (Appendix Table \ref{tab:gini_order}).
+Columns 3 and 4 use only spectators' first decisions (identification based on between-subject variation), though the order in which we presented the treatments has no statistically significant effect on redistributive choices (Appendix Table~\ref{tab:gini_order}).
 We cluster standard errors at the spectator level throughout.
-Appendix~\ref{app:descriptive} presents descriptive evidence on the implemented inequality and redistribution choices across experimental conditions.
+Appendix~\ref{app:descriptive} shows descriptive evidence on implemented inequality and redistribution choices across experimental conditions.